IsaacVerm/fractured/content/posts/visualize-average-goals-per-game.md

 zone = new Zone(zones_count);
 ```

 So first I get the attribute of an instance to pass it as an argument for the construction of another object.
-This workds, but I can't help to think there must be a better way of having these classes work together.
+This works, but I can't help to think there must be a better way of having these classes work together.